-- If necessary, also read "NFC Function Cautions" (p.W-22). - While connected, a picture cannot be taken even if the camera's shutter button is pressed. - Images cannot be sent using the NFC function while the camera is connected to another device via a wireless LAN.
-In addition, the camera cannot be connected to multiple smartphones at the same time.
+If necessary, also read "NFC Function Cautions" (p.W-22).

-- You can cancel the image transfer by selecting [Cancel] during the transfer - Images larger than S2 are resized to S2 when they are sent.
-S2 and S3 images are sent without resizing. - While connected, disabling the smartphone's power saving function is recommended - Settings for easy image transfer using the NFC function are not saved on the camera. - The camera's <((t)) > lamp will blink rapidly when data is being sent.
+- While connected, a picture cannot be taken even if the camera's shutter button is pressed. - Images cannot be sent using the NFC function while the camera is connected to another device via a wireless LAN.
+In addition, the camera cannot be connected to multiple smartphones at the same time. - You can cancel the image transfer by selecting [Cancel] during the transfer. - Images larger than S2 are resized to S2 when they are sent.
+S2 and S3 images are sent without resizing. - While connected, disabling the smartphone's power saving function is recommended. - Settings for easy image transfer using the NFC function are not saved on the camera.